-3.7 IBM Power Virtualization Center
+3.7 IBM PowerVC

-IBM Power Virtualization Center (IBM PowerVC) is designed to simplify the management of virtual resources in your Power Systems environment.
+IBM Power Virtualization Center (IBM PowerVC) can simplify the management of virtual resources in your Power Systems environment.

-After the product code is loaded, the IBM PowerVC no-menus interface guides you through three simple configuration steps to register physical hosts, storage providers, and network resources, and start capturing and intelligently deploying your virtual machines (VMs), among the other tasks that are shown in the following list:
+After the product code is loaded, the IBM PowerVC no-menus interface guides you through three simple configuration steps to register physical hosts, storage providers, and network resources, start capturing and intelligently deploying your virtual machines (VMs), and other tasks that are shown in the following list:

-- ► Create virtual machines and then resize and attach volumes to them. - Import existing virtual machines and volumes so they can be managed by IBM PowerVC. - ▶ Monitor the usage of the resources that are in your environment. - Migrate virtual machines while they are running (hot migration). - ▶ Deploy images quickly to create virtual machines that meet the demands of your ever-changing business needs.
+- Create VMs and then resize and attach volumes to them. - Import existing VMs and volumes so they can be managed by IBM PowerVC. - ► Monitor the usage of the resources that are in your environment. - Migrate VMs while they are running (hot migration). - Deploy images quickly to create VMs that meet the demands of your ever-changing business needs.

 IBM PowerVC is built on OpenStack.
 OpenStack is an open source software that controls large pools of server, storage, and networking resources throughout a data center.
-Power VC can manage AIX, IBM i, and Linux VMs running under PowerVM virtualization and Linux VMs running under PowerKVM virtualization.
+Power VC can manage AIX, IBM i, and Linux VMs running under PowerVM virtualization and Linux VMs running under KVM virtualization.